THERE IS DEEP MAGIC IN SHOWING UP FIERCELY, JOYFULLY ALIVE.

-Your body holds the keys to your freedom.
+Your body holds the keys to your joy.

 The wisdom available in your body serves as your vessel, your compass, your way home.
-And for a long time (centuries, eons, in fact) – we have been taught to disconnect from her power and magic.
-To see her as dangerous, something to be controlled and feared, to be tamed and quieted, rather than as a source for our magic and power.
+And for a long time (centuries, eons, in fact) – we have been taught to disconnect from that power and possibility.
+To see our bodies as dangerous, something to be controlled and feared, to be tamed and quieted, rather than as a source for our joy and creativity.

 You can see (or at least feel) the possibilities of a different way of being, and know that the REAL you- the one that lives somewhere behind the social niceties, responsibilities, and patterns of safety and conventionality- is itching to come out, experience deep joy, and create an unshakeable trust in who you are and what you are capable of.

 The keys reside in your body.
 The stories you’ve lived, the beliefs you’ve taken on, the desires you hold close- all of these energies are locked up inside, dictating how your life is playing out.

-Every woman has a power within her that has been discounted and cast aside for generations.
-Encouraged to make yourself smaller, control your weight, tame your desires, hide the functions of your body, many women have an at BEST truce with their bodies, and at worst a full on war raging with every bite eaten, every calorie tracked, every tug of jeans over a soft belly spot.
+Every human has a power within them that has been discounted and cast aside for generations.
+Encouraged to make yourself smaller, control your weight, tame your desires, hide the functions of your body, many humans (particularly those socialized female) have an at BEST truce with their bodies, and at worst a full on war raging with every bite eaten, every calorie tracked, every tug of jeans over a soft belly spot.

 The story of your past, of your present, and of all the intricate inner workings of your energy, physical experience, emotions, and mind.